 - What are we doing for High Value Customers–special incentives, limited additions, experiences–and are they effective?

-Bonus Section: What is predictive customer lifetime value?
+What is predictive customer lifetime value?

 It uses complex modeling to predict future customer behavior and profitability.
 Predictive customer lifetime value modeling may come into play for very young companies without a lot of historical customer data.

-While predictive LTV is a great metric to understand how much value customers will create over a given period of time, historical LTV is a better indicator of when to send that next message to customers.
+While predictive LTV is a great metric to understand how much value customers will create over a given period of time, historical CLV is a better indicator of when to send that next message to customers.

 The time to figure out customer lifetime value is now

-The name of the eCommerce game is to acquire and retain your most valuable customers and optimize your efforts and (cut) budget for customers who will not have high CLV.
+The name of the game is to acquire and retain your most valuable customers and optimize your efforts and (cut) budget for customers who will not have high CLV.